 "Strategies have a short shelf life-what is valuable is the ability and energy to look at new and interesting things and put it all together with a sense of business development and desire to explore"

-Understanding this will depend largely on making a distinction between explaining and predicting.
+Understanding disruption from Ai and automation will also depend largely on making a distinction between explaining and predicting.
 Much of what appears to be at the forefront of automation involves tasks supporting supervised and unsupervised machine learning algorithms as well as other prediction and forecasting tools like time series analysis.

 Once armed with predictions, businesses will start to ask questions about 'why'.
 This will transcend prediction or any of the visualizations of the patterns and relationships coming out of black box algorithms.
 They will want to know what decisions or factors are moving the needle on revenue or customer satisfaction and engagement or improved efficiencies.
 Essentially they will want to ask questions related to causality, which requires a completely different paradigm for data analysis than questions of prediction.
 And they will want scientifically formulated answers that are convincing vs. mere reports about rates of change or correlations.
 There is a significant difference between understanding what drivers correlate with or 'predict' the outcome of interest and what is actually driving the outcome.
 What they will be asking for is a credibility revolution in data science.